bhimar/bhimar.github.io/index.md

 ### Technical Interests

-I am a curious software engineer particularly interested in applications of **Machine Learning and Software Engineering** for environmental missions and climate research.
+I am a curious software engineer particularly interested in **Machine Learning and Software Engineering** for **environmental missions and climate research**.
 I enjoy blending my software engineering and data science skills to solve complex problems.
-I'm always on the look out for opportunities to expand my expertise, so please reach out!
+I'm always on the look out for opportunities to expand my expertise and contribute to meaningful work, so please reach out!

 ### Fun Facts
 When I am not studying or working, I enjoy being active and outdoors.
 I especially enjoy surfing, rock climbing, backpacking, and fly fishing!